Auxiliary and Business Services

 You can pick up your packages from smart lockers at the Mail Hub, located on the Hub’s lower level.

-When we receive your mail or packages from your carriers, we will notify you by email or text with the locker number and a unique one-time code to retrieve the package.
+When we receive your mail or packages from your carriers, we will notify you by email or text.
+Tap your Mason ID at the locker scanner, and the system will automatically open the locker door that contains your package.

 To send mail or packages to campus, use the below format: